 Parks and Recreation

 The Amherst Park system is comprised of five parks and a public swimming pool.
 The parks and pool are maintained on a daily basis and are governed by a volunteer board, the Park Commission.
-The Park Commission meets on the second Wednesday of each month at various locations.
-To contact our Park Commission, you should call the mayor's office at (440) 988-4380 and leave a message.
+The Park Commission meets at City Hall on the second Thursday of each month at 7:00 pm.

 Maude Neiding Park and Anna Schmauch Memorial Pool - 960 Cleveland Avenue

 |Shelter #1||$45.00||$70.00||Please note: All shelter rental fees must be paid|

 |Shelter #2||$35.00||$60.00||in full thirty days in advance of the reservation|

 The pool will be open from May 26, 2018 through Sunday, August 19, 2018, then each weekend until Labor Day, September 3, 2018.
 Anyone can join the pool or purchase a daily pool pass.
 Season passes for the pool will be sold beginning the first business day in May at the Treasurer's office, 480 Park Avenue.
 The office also sells passes during the month of December for the holiday season.
 You must come into the office to purchase the pool passes; we cannot accept applications over the phone.
 Contact the Treasurer's office at (440) 988-3745 or email firstname.lastname@example.org for more information concerning pool passes.

 |2018 Hours of Operation, Swim Lessons and Pool Pass Policies|

 The pool will close at 4:00 pm for home swim team meets on the following dates in 2018: July 12 July 17 July 19